oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/react-recall-command-center/react-recall-command-center.md

     **Read this as a security demonstration:** the user does not receive a copy of the owner’s privileges.
 The user calls the approved package, DDS applies the user’s data grants, and only the resulting combined document crosses the definer-rights boundary to `RUN_TEAM`.
 A store user and a recall lead execute the same application code and same agent team; their answers differ because the database supplied different authorized JSON, vector, Spatial, and downstream Graph evidence.

-## Task 3: Run or Deploy the React Application
+## Task 3: Run the React Application

 Kevin needs a working command center that turns approved evidence into clear next actions.
 David defines that experience; Tim starts or deploys it.